ShunyaByZero/katas/Community Leader Scenarios/Review_and_feedback_on_goals_of_the_assigned_non-profit.md

 ### Feedback System like Rating,posts etc on goals
   - Community leader rates the milestones on different parameters
-  - Community leader provides creates posts to track the conversation and important discussions of feedbacks

 ### Scheduled Meetups (Online/Offline)
   - Community leader creates a calendar invite with a non-profit using skype/googleChat integrators for online communication